 Gender diversity is important.
 Ensuring equal representation of women in the workplace can have positive effects all across your entire organization.
 Here are some of them.

-Gender diversity in the workplace
+What is gender diversity in the workplace?

 It might feel as if women’s presence in the workplace is a given, but globally, despite making up 50% of the population, women generate just 37% of GDP.